Cray-HPE/docs-csm/operations/security_and_authentication/Restrict_Access_to_NCN_Images_S3_Bucket.md

    HAPROXY (CEPH) HTTPS ncn-s003.nmn: PASS
    ```

-1. Validate that you cannot connect to HAProxy for `ncn-images` or Ceph RADOS GW (at all) from compute and UAN nodes
+24. Validate no connection can be made to HAProxy for `ncn-images` or Ceph RADOS GW (at all) from compute nodes and UANs.

    Use `rgw-vip` as it will resolve to one of the storage nodes.